haojieji/FineMon/README.md

 # FineMon
 **Attention❗❗❗:** All content in this repository is used for research only, any selling is prohibited.

-### Introduction：😊
+## Introduction😊

 FineMon is an fine-grained multi-metric data monitoring scheme with adaptive frequencies, and this work was carried out in response to **<u>*Huawei*</u>**'s needs ✊.
 FineMon has accepted by **<u>SIGMOD 2024</u>** ✌.
 This is a description of our monitoring scheme-FineMon.

 What FineMon can do？💪💪💪

-​	-FineMon accurately monitors fine-grained multi-metric data with low overhead, thanks to its Low-Rank Frequency Adaptation method.
+​	-FineMon accurately monitors fine-grained multi-metric data with low overhead, thanks to its **Low-Rank Frequency Adaptation（LoRF）** method.
 Additionally, FineMon includes a theoretical analysis of how noise levels impact frequency.

-​	-FineMon can capture the various extremes, such as spikes and dips, according to the data distribution.
+​	-FineMon can capture the various extremes, such as spikes and dips, according to the data distribution, thanks to its **Two-side Frequency Adjustment (TFA)** method.

 ​	-FineMon can recover missing data with cyclicity even though data hasn't inherent cyclicity, and FineMon solves the limited accuracy of traditional subspace tensor completion in network telemetry by exploiting fine temporal features (enhanced subspace).